-Today’s post is a guest post from Emily Guy Birken.
+Today’s post is from Emily Guy Birken.
 Read more about Emily at the end of this post.

 About four years ago, as my husband and I were planning our wedding, we decided to get serious about taking care of our finances.
 Our first step was starting an emergency fund, since we had very different views going into the marriage about how to handle a financial crisis: he preferred to keep a large balance in his (non-interest bearing) checking account in case of a problem, while I sent all of my extra cash to retirement, my student loan, and a small savings account, and I planned on using credit if I ever encountered a financial emergency.
 But neither of us really wanted to use our “emergency” money, so a $500 car repair and a $1000 new water heater still caused us stress.